Michigan Juvenile Defense Attorneys

 Juvenile Court Penalties

 Another common misconception in juvenile delinquency law is the belief that juvenile offenders face the same maximum penalties that an adult would face if charged with a similar offense.
-Under juvenile law, misdemeanors and felonies do not have maximum or minimum jail sentences.
+Under juvenile law, misdemeanors and felonies do not have a maximum or minimum jail sentence.
 In fact, even for what would be a 90-day misdemeanor if committed by an adult, a juvenile can be held in custody until his or her 19th birthday, and under some circumstances, even longer.

 Protecting Your Child’s Future